allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

 ### 2. Retrieval-based subreddit selection

 Dense retrieval was then used to identify academically-relevant subreddits for further filtering.
-We adapted search queries from MMLU test questions, and performed dense retrieval with these queries on the filtered Reddit data from Step #2, retaining the top 5 hits for each query.
+We adapted search queries from MMLU test questions, and performed dense retrieval with these queries on the filtered Reddit data from Step #1, retaining the top 5 hits for each query.

-Based on these retrieved outputs, we then selected subreddits for inclusion in the dataset.
-The criteria used to select subreddits is the prinary difference between the high_relevance and low_relevance sets, as described below.
+Based on these retrieved outputs, we then selected subreddits for inclusion in Step #3, filtering the dataset frm Step #1 to retain only documents from the selected subreddits.

-We then filtered the dataset from Step #1 to retain only documents from subreddits on this list of 151 subreddits.
+The specific criteria used to select the subreddits constitutes the primary difference between the high_relevance and low_relevance sets, and will be outlined below.

 ### 3. Format rewriting